stat6250-s17/course-questions-wiki/week-05/README.md

 - Answer (yren10−stat6250): Same as FILENAME remain in effect until you change them, cancel them, or end your SAS session.
 - Question (mcardoso3-stat6250):  What is the benefit to having a fileref?
 - Answer (mcardoso3-stat6250):  Filerefs temporarily point to a storage location for data and they reference external files.
 It is a good function to have if you need to find a specific dataset that has been saved.
+-	Question (lzhao4−stat6250):  Do Filerefs perform the same function as librefs?
+-	Answer (lzhao4−stat6250): Both LIBNAME and FILENAME statements are global.
+Librefs and filerefs remain in effect until you change them, cancel them, or end your SAS session.